sbalsam/CardinalityEstimation/README.md

 # Cardinality Estimation of Distinct Elements

-This project is done as coursework for the course DT8116 - Mining of Massive Datasets, NTNU Norway.
+This project is done as coursework for the PhD course DT8116 - Mining of Massive Datasets, NTNU Norway.

 I want to give an overview of different solutions for the Count Distinct